jtkovacs/jtkovacs.github.io/REFS/databases.md

 ##### Normalization

-Database schemas are normalized to (1) minimize redundancy in the interest of limiting storage costs, and (2) preserve data integrity (update and deletion anomalies).
+Database schemas are normalized to (1) minimize redundancy in the interest of limiting storage costs, and **(2) preserve data integrity** (update and deletion anomalies).
 Normalization is a process of allocating attributes to entities to achieve a certain configuration of [dependencies](#relationships-between-attributes) within each entity.
 There are five but actually maybe six levels of normalization, with normalization to third normal form the msot frequent target.
-The first normal form is how Codd articulated his relational data model in the 1970s; the other normal forms are modifications to the basic relational model.
+The first normal form is how Codd articulated his relational data model in the 1970s, with the other forms refining the basic relational model:

 | Normal Form | Requirements | Impact |
 | --- | --------- | -------- |